tdochev/Black-Russian/README.md

 Contracts | Neven | In Development
 UI | Tsvetomir | In Development
-Update Interfaces | Tsvetomir | In Development Exceptions | Georgy | In Development
+Update Interfaces | Tsvetomir | In Development Exceptions | Georgy, Marin | In Development
 Attributes | Iva | In Development
+Validation | Marin | In Development